vmware-tanzu/tanzu-dev-portal/content/springone-tour/2022/chicago/index.md

 <div id="cloud-native-architectures" class="talk-modal p-md-5 p-3">
     <div class="h3 text-white">Cloud Native Architectures</div>
     <p>By now, your organization has planted a flag in “the Cloud” and it is up to you to figure out just what that
         means to your application portfolio.
 Should everything be a microservice?
-Wait, what *is* a microservices anyway?
+Wait, what *is* a microservice anyway?
         How do you deal with massively distributed applications?
 How can event storming fix the gap between your business problems and domain model?</p>
 </div>
 <div id="platform-as-a-product" class="talk-modal p-md-5 p-3">